-The submission form is designed to capture all sorts of information, a lot of which is required to identify a Releases as unique, but some of which can be hard to find if you're new to contributing.
+The Submission Form is designed to capture all sorts of information, a lot of which is required to identify a release as unique, but some of which can be hard to find if you're new to contributing.

 The following numbers will be indicated on the images below to show you where to find them:

 - Credits (Optional)

 - Rights Societies (Optional)

 - Track Durations (Optional)